spacetelescope/jwst/docs/jwst/pipeline/calwebb_dark.rst

 |                                       | :ref:`rscd <rscd_step>`                 |
 +---------------------------------------+-----------------------------------------+

 ..
-[1] By default, the step parameter reference file `pars-darkpipeline` retrieved from CRDS will skip the :ref:`ipc <ipc_step>` step.
+[1] By default, the step parameter reference `pars-darkpipeline` retrieved from CRDS will skip the :ref:`ipc <ipc_step>` step.

 Arguments